theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-2.md

 ### Add to a map

-The simplest way is using the merge function.
+The simplest way is to use the merge function:

 {{% aside %}}
 The simplest but not the fastest!
 For very big projects, you shoud rely on `sratch` for Map manipulation to save on build time.
 We cover this later in this article.